What are sleep problems?

 Your doctor may advise you of the average number of hours of sleep your child needs.
 Still, every child’s sleeping patterns are different.
 On average, newborns up to 6 months of age sleep 16 hours a day.
 Some babies sleep as little as 11 hours and some others sleep as much as 20 hours.
-Older babies (6 months to 1 year) sleep about 14 hours a day.
-Toddlers sleep between 10 to 13 hours.
-Pre-schoolers sleep between 10 to 12 hours.
+Older babies (6 months to one year) sleep about 14 hours a day.
+Toddlers sleep between 10 and 13 hours.
+Pre-schoolers sleep between 10 and 12 hours.

 Difficulty settling down to sleep

-It is very common for babies, toddlers, and young children to have trouble falling asleep.
-Up to 1 in 3 children show an unwillingness to go to sleep.
+It is very common for babies, toddlers and young children to have trouble falling asleep.
+Up to one in three children show an unwillingness to go to sleep.

 Separation issues and co-sleeping

 Nightmares are dreams that bring about fear or anxiety.
 Nightmares are very common.
-They occur in as many as 1 in 2 children.
+They occur in as many as one in two children.

 Night terrors are different from nightmares.
-Night terrors are characterized by the child appearing to waken in horror.
-The child often screams in panic.
-Usually, the child does not remember what led to the feelings of fear.
+Night terrors are characterized by a child appearing to waken in horror.
+The child often screams in panic but usually does not remember what led to their feelings of fear.

-Sleepwalking occurs in about 15 percent of all children.
-It occurs most often in children between the ages of 4 to 12 years.
+Sleepwalking occurs in about 15 per cent of all children.
+It occurs most often in children aged four to 12 years.
 Sleepwalking children usually walk around the house aimlessly.
-They appear uncoordinated, often do not make sense, or start urinating in some place other than the toilet.
+They appear unco-ordinated, often do not make sense or start urinating in some place other than the toilet.
 A bell hung on the child’s door or on the front door may provide reassurance that you will hear your child sleep-walking.